bnzbnz/qBit4DelphiV2-qNOXifyV2/README.md

-# qBit4DelphiV2
+# qBit4DelphiV2 API + qNOXThinClient
-Ani API to drive any qBittorent/NOX server form Delphi (100% Pure Pascal); It is based on the JsonX4 project.
+Ani API to drive any qBittorent/NOX server form Delphi (100% Pure Pascal).
+It is based on the JsonX4 project.

+> It includes qNOXThinClient aa QNOX client for qBittorrent and NOX servers (SeedBox)

 - This project is sponsored by EA4D "Ebay Api 4 Delphi" (https://www.ea4d.com) for JsonX4.
 - Contact : Laurent MEYER  qBit@lmeyer.fr

-Demo 10 - MultiThreadedGrids, is basically a Thin-Client for qBit/NOX server. ( Stay tuned for "ForqNOX" a multi instances client...)

 This package contains also :
 - TTorrentReader: a torrent file parser (UTF8 BEncode, Format: V1, V2 and Hybrid).